rseeber/rseeber.github.io/_markdown/reading.md

 - _In Dubious Battle_ (1936) by John Steinbeck

-- _How To Stand Up To A Dictator_ (2022) by Maria Ressa
-    + Written by a Filipino journalist who has fought against her own authoritarian government in publishing stories critical of the then-President.
-I heard about this book from Jon Oliver's special on Trump & The Press.

 - _All The President's Men_ (1974) by Carl Bernstein and Bob Woodward